Updated: Jun 26

 Well, here comes the main difference between the traditional French cartonnage and what you will see here.
 My preferred way of making boxes it’s a variation of the traditional technique that was developed in Brazil some years ago.
 In the traditional cartonnage the idea is building the box putting the cardboard pieces together and once the box is built, covering with fabric outside and then, inside (or vice-versa).
 If you are familiar with traditional box making from bookbinding, that’s the way they make their boxes as well.
 But that’s not my favorite choice.
 Here you will see how to first cover the pieces of cardboard with fabric and after that, build the box.
 So, once your box is built, it’s already covered with fabric inside, then, we cover outside.
 In my personal opinion, this way is easier, quick and also give us a great finishing.
 Something my students always say when they finish a box, is " how fun to make and professional looking” they are…

 I will be showing here how to make a simple box with no lid, and then later I will give you more details about how to learn how to make different boxes.
-If you prefer to see this process in much more details, with a complete eBook and video, then, you can join my Free online course JOY OF CARTONNAGE.
+If you prefer to see this process in much more details, and keep for your reference later, you can download the FREE eBook clicking here.

 To make a box you will need 5 pieces of chipboard (I use 100 points thick, but 80-90 points it's ok as well).
 Here are the dimensions you will need to make one box with a finished size of 3 ¾ ” x 3 ¾ ” x 4 ½” (9.5 x 9.5 x 11.5 cm) :